-From the author of Oval, a collection of “fan nonfiction” that proposes new possibilities and genealogies for weird fiction in the age of extinction.
+From the acclaimed author of the novel Oval comes a book of “fan nonfiction” about living and writing in the age of extinction

-Elvia Wilk investigates creative works across time and genre, breaking down the binary between dystopia and utopia, real and imagined, self and world.
-She makes connections between works by such wide-ranging writers as Mark Fisher, Karen Russell, Han Kang, Doris Lessing, Jenny Hval, Anne Carson, Octavia Butler, Michelle Tea, Helen Phillips, Jonathan Lethem, Kathe Koja, Jeff and Ann VanderMeer, and Hildegard von Bingen.
+Wilk examines creative works across time and genre in order to break down binaries between dystopia and utopia, real and imagined, self and world.
+She makes connections between works by such wide-ranging writers as Mark Fisher, Karen Russell, Han Kang, Doris Lessing, Anne Carson, Octavia E. Butler, Michelle Tea, Helen Phillips, Kathe Koja, Jeff and Ann VanderMeer, and Hildegard von Bingen.

-What happens when research becomes fandom or even obsession, when the observer breaks through the glass?
-When you realize you are in love with a movie you are reviewing; when you are suddenly playing a character in a LARP you thought you were observing from afar; when a medieval nun suddenly feels like an intimate friend?
-Through the eye of the fan, this collection studies literal and literary world-building projects—solarpunk futures, vampire role-plays, environments devoid of humans—connecting the micro to the macro and revealing how our relationships to the natural world and to one another.
+What happens when research becomes personal, when the observer breaks through the glass?
+Through the eye of the fan, this collection delves into literal and literary world-building projects—medieval monasteries, solarpunk futures, vampire role plays, environments devoid of humans—bridging the micro and the macro and revealing how our relationship to narrative shapes our relationships to the natural world and to one another.

 “Erotics of compost, vampires, medieval nuns, and solarpunk.
 Wilk’s ‘fan nonfiction,’ examines the works of Anne Carson, Octavia Butler, Michelle Tea, and more to probe the lines and shapes of ‘weird fiction’ in the face of extinction and all its urgency and anxieties.
 At the heart of it are questions of how to tell stories that center the Earth as opposed to humans, that help us grapple with the end of the world, and that help us see and be with the dark of it all.” —Snigdha Koirala, Lit Hub, One of the Most Anticipated Books of the Year